rilldata/rill/README.md

 cd /path/to/rill-developer
 ```
 Run npm to install dependencies and build the application.
-Part of this step involves compiling DuckDB which can be time consuming to complete (it may take ~5 minutesor more, depending on your machine).
+Part of this step involves compiling DuckDB which can be time consuming to complete (it may take approximately five minutes or more, depending on your machine).
 Please be patient.

 ```